 After you’ve identified your risks, the right training must be delivered to the right people.
 This should be based on their role and the kinds of data and access they’ll be exposed to in performing their work.

 To make it memorable, provide real-world examples that are relatable to their work life.
-Training that presents scenarios your employees will encounter in their workday and home life makes the lessons real and not just a list of rules to follow.
+Training that presents scenarios your employees will encounter in their workday and home life makes the lessons real, not just a list of rules to follow.

 Avoid overloading your staff with too much new information by breaking the training into sections of similar, easily learnable elements.
 This way, the training will be more effective.

-For example, if phishing emails are high on your risk list, you could start with a short and engaging training session delivered company-wide, that focuses on what phishing is and what to look out for etc.
+For example, if phishing emails are high on your risk list, you could start with a short and engaging training session that focuses on what phishing is, what to look out for, etc.

 Then, follow up with a phishing test to see who takes the bait.
 Finally, distribute more detailed levels of phishing training to people based on their test performance.

 No one wants to sit through training material they already know.
 So another way to apply training effectively is by giving people the option to test out.

 Pre-testing allows people to self-select into what information they still need while sparing them from the boredom of redoing material they’ve already mastered.
 It’s another great way to improve the efficacy of the training experience.

 To conclude, security awareness training should be top of the list when it comes to planning your security strategy.
 Without switched-on, in-the-know staff, you run the risk of mistakes being made.